 Global distribution and reach with strong brand value: In 2020, 61% of our revenue was generated outside North America.
-We are adept at quickly and efficiently entering new markets in local languages, which allows us to expand our base of individual learners and enterprises on an ongoing basis.
+Because our online platform is available globally, curious learners and enterprises can easily test our content.
+As these new learners and enterprises begin to engage with us, we then have the opportunity to quickly and efficiently expand into these new markets by focusing our marketing, advertising, pricing, and language customization resources and expanding our payment options, which in turn allows us to grow our base of individual learners and enterprises on an ongoing basis and attract new instructors who create native language courses.

-Unmatched content generation engine:
+Robust content generation engine:

 - Premium quality: Our platform encourages instructors to react constantly to learner feedback by continuously updating their courses.
-This continuous updating, along with personalized recommendations and advanced search capabilities, provides learners with the most up-to-date, high-quality, and relevant content. - Relevance and speed to market: Our platform rewards instructors for being first to address in-demand topics and for refreshing existing topics.
-As such, Udemy courses are updated at a much higher rate than those of competitors using traditional publisher models.
-In the UB course catalog, 60% of courses were updated in 2020. - Breadth of content: Many of our competitors offer limited course catalogs specializing in a specific category.
+This continuous updating, along with personalized recommendations and advanced search capabilities, provides learners with the most up-to-date, high-quality, and relevant content. - Relevance and speed to market: Our marketplace model motivates instructors to provide relevant content to learners quickly, in order to gain a "first-mover" advantage in attracting learners and enrollments to their courses.
+We believe these structural inducements, coupled with our aligned incentive model, help drive our instructors to update their courses at a much higher rate than courses offered through competitors with a traditional publisher model.
+For example, 60% of courses in the UB course catalog were updated in 2020. - Breadth of content: Many of our competitors offer limited course catalogs specializing in a specific category.
 We provide access to over 158,000 courses (14,820 of which are offered for free), including over 56,000 courses in languages other than English.
 We also offer a broad set of personal enrichment courses in the Wellness, Music, and Lifestyle categories, among others.
-On average, instructors publish more than 5,000 courses a month on the Udemy platform. - Affordability: Our ML pricing algorithms constantly analyze supply and demand for each content category, topic, and course on our platform, and determine optimal price on a per-country basis.
+On average, instructors publish more than 5,000 courses a month on the Udemy platform. - Affordability: Our ML pricing algorithms constantly analyze supply and demand for each content category, topic, and course on our platform to help us determine an optimal price on a per-country basis.
 This helps us understand individual learner willingness to pay, optimize overall pricing, and adjust prices when necessary to maximize overall revenue while maintaining competitive pricing.

-Self-reinforcing flywheel with powerful network effects: The growing number of individual learners and enterprises on our platform attracts instructors who recognize significant earning potential in our unparalleled global audience.
+Self-reinforcing flywheel with powerful network effects: We believe the growing number of individual learners and enterprises on our platform attracts instructors who recognize that our platform and global audience can create new income streams and help support their families and local communities.
 In turn, the increasing number of relevant, high-quality, and up-to-date courses offered by world-class experts and practitioners attracts more individual learners and enterprises.